Lightweight Model Attribution and Detection of Synthetic Speech via Audio Residual Fingerprints: Methodology

 Given a set of \( N \) audio signals \( \{x^{(i)}\}_{i=1}^N \), we estimate the generative model’s fingerprint \( \hat{\mathcal{F}} \) by averaging the residuals between the original and filtered average energy representations:

 Here, \( f(\cdot) \) denotes the chosen filter (e.g., EnCodec or spectral filtering), and \( \mathcal{R}^{(i)} \in \mathbb{R}^F \) is the residual vector for signal \( x^{(i)} \).
-Figure~\ref{fig:fingerprints} exemplarily illustrates the EnCodec-based fingerprints for four different speech synthesis systems.
-Each fingerprint represents the standardized average residual energy distribution across frequencies, computed from the residual spectrograms.
-As seen in the figure, the fingerprints exhibit distinct patterns, highlighting that different synthesis systems leave characteristic traces in the frequency domain.
+Fig.~\ref{fig:fingerprints} exemplarily illustrates the EnCodec-based residual fingerprints (RFPs) for four different speech synthesis systems.
+Each RFP represents the standardized average residual energy distribution across frequencies, computed from the residual spectrograms of 10,480 generated samples.
+As seen in the figure, the RFP exhibit distinct patterns, highlighting that different synthesis systems leave characteristic traces in the frequency domain.
 These differences form the basis for discriminating among models in attribution tasks.